sstojos/zynthian-miniature/README.md

 This is designed in KiCad 6.0.
 It is inspired by clumsy MIDI project.

-It comes as a single PCB that need to be split into 5: one main PCB and 4 encoder OPCBs.
+It comes as a single PCB that need to be split into 5: one main PCB and 4 encoder PCBs.
 ![5 PCBs](https://github.com/sstojos/zynthian-miniature/blob/main/other-info/pcb.png)

 Here is the KiCad schematics screenshot: